 - As with any of the portable models, it isn’t the best for hardcore gaming

 This is a great laptop for those looking for something extremely sleek and streamlined to play around on.
-The ASUS ROG Zephyrus GX501 is one of ASUS best-rated gaming laptops of all time.
+The ASUS ROG Zephyrus M is one of ASUS best-rated gaming laptops of all time.

 Another 15″ option, this laptop is great for portability.
 It is, however, considerably pricier than any of the other portability focused laptops currently available.

 If you have the money, we say it’s worth it.
-It weighs under 5 lbs. and is still packed with all of the essentials for speedy, quality gaming, like an Intel Core i7 Processor, ROG Aurodynamic System (amazing airflow and cooling potential), the typical 512GB RAM of this laptop class and a 16GB DDR4.
+It weighs just a bit over 5 lbs. and is still packed with all of the essentials for speedy, quality gaming, like an Intel Core i7-8750H Processor, ROG Aurodynamic System (amazing airflow and cooling potential), 256GB PCIe SSD + 1TB FireCuda Hard Drive, GTX 1070 and a 16GB DDR4.

-The ROG Zephyrus has a particularly good refresh rate of 120Hz thanks to its NVIDIA G-Sync technology.
+The ROG Zephyrus M has a particularly good refresh rate of 144Hz with NVIDIA G-SYNC and 3ms response time.
 If you prefer to play on a large screen TV, you’ll be able to connect with 4K TVs at a max rate of 60Hz.
 That seems low, however, it’s actually a pretty impressive transition for screen size.

 - Wide viewing angles and perfect color accuracy